IGME-202-2231/Zomboids/README.md

 #### State Transistions
 - Humans turn into zombie after the transform timer ends

+## Blood
+This agent is just a static pool of blood

+#### State Transistions
+-Any agent will turn into blood if shot or hit by truck

 # States
 ### State 1: Human Idle